wjfatuan/sample-spring-rest/README.md

+# Sample RESTful API with Spring

 ## What you'll build

 You'll build a Spring application that let's you create and retrieve `Person` objects stored in a database using Spring Data REST.
 Spring Data REST takes the features of [Spring HATEOAS](http://projects.spring.io/spring-hateoas) and [Spring Data JPA](http://projects.spring.io/spring-data-jpa) and combines them together automatically.

-NOTE: Spring Data REST also supports link:/guides/gs/accessing-neo4j-data-rest[Spring Data Neo4j], link:/guides/gs/accessing-gemfire-data-rest[Spring Data Gemfire] and link:/guides/gs/accessing-mongodb-data-rest[Spring Data MongoDB] as backend data stores, but those are not part of this guide.
+NOTE: Spring Data REST also supports [Spring Data Neo4j](https://spring.io/guides/gs/accessing-neo4j-data-rest/), [Spring Data Gemfire](https://spring.io/guides/gs/accessing-gemfire-data-rest/) and [Spring Data MongoDB](https://spring.io/guides/gs/accessing-mongodb-data-rest) as backend data stores, but those are not part of this guide.

 ## What you'll need